christian-wandling/demo-shop-dotnet-api/README.md

 ```

 ### Sentry Setup
+To use the frontend with this API, ensure both applications are running and connected via the shared Docker network.

 1. Go to [sentry.io](https://sentry.io/welcome/) to create an account and follow the steps to create a project